Tracking List: MAC 2026 - Utilities (including Wind & Solar)

 Currently, video service cabinets are required to be removed or relocated at the expense of the video service provider.
 Under the act, the cabinets are required to be removed pursuant to the provisions of the act or current law, as applicable.

-The State Road Fund shall be used for reimbursing nonrate regulated utility providers for any costs associated with facility relocation due to road maintenance, construction, or other right-of-way work activity.
+The State Road Fund shall be used for reimbursing non-rate-regulated utility providers for any labor costs associated with facility relocation due to road maintenance or construction.

-The act is similar to SB 489 (2025), provisions in HCS/SB 1039 (2024), provisions in HCS/HB 2056 (2024), provisions in SCS/HCS/HB 1746 (2024), and SCS/SB 1018 (2024).
+The act is identical to HCS/HB 2155 (2026), similar to SB 489 (2025), provisions in HCS/SB 1039 (2024), provisions in HCS/HB 2056 (2024), provisions in SCS/HCS/HB 1746 (2024), and SCS/SB 1018 (2024).

 JULIA SHEVELEVA